Dark Blue (TV series)

-Dark Blue is an American crime drama television series that premiered on TNT on July 15, 2009 and ended its run on September 15, 2010.
+Dark Blue is an American crime drama television series created by Danny Cannon and Doug Jung that premiered on TNT on July 15, 2009 and ended its run on September 15, 2010.
 The series is set in Los Angeles and revolves around Carter Shaw (Dylan McDermott), the leader of an undercover unit.
 Shaw is an officer who has dedicated his life to taking down the worst criminals in L.A., and this dedication has cost him his marriage.
 His team includes Ty Curtis, a newlywed who struggles between his job and his new life; Dean Bendis, an officer who is so deep in his undercover role that his team is no longer sure which side he is on; and Jaimie Allen, a green patrol cop recruited into the undercover unit because of her dark past and criminal skills.
 On November 16, 2010, TNT cancelled Dark Blue after two seasons.

 Premise

 Carter Shaw is the head of a crack undercover team of the Los Angeles Police Department that is so secret, many of the team members' own colleagues do not know they are involved.
 Heir to several generations of police officers and a graduate of UCLA, Shaw quickly rose through the ranks of the LAPD.
 He made a large number of arrests of high-profile criminals during his eighteen years on the force.
 Shaw frequently uses criminal contacts to further leads and add substance to his team's covers during investigations; Carter's team members are often shocked at how friendly and casual he seems with known criminals.

 Carter was married with one child before he became a deep undercover officer.
 His ex-wife claims his double life was the reason their marriage dissolved.
 This earlier part of his life is sharply contrasted with the one he now leads, in which he has few personal relationships.

 His team includes a recently married cop (played by Omari Hardwick from TNT's Saved) who struggles with personal relationships he developed while undercover; a shoot-from-the-hip officer (played by Logan Marshall-Green) whose activities make fellow team members wonder if he has gone over to the other side; and a callow patrolwoman (played by Nicki Aycox) brought in because of her excellent skill in lying and her shady past.